 How to settle a debt out of court

 The first step is to send your debtor a pre-action letter requesting payment.
-You should allow them at least 14 days to reply before taking further action.
+You should allow them at least 28 days to reply before taking further legal action.

-Your solicitor can help draft a formal pre-action letter to ensure it doesn’t invalidate any claim you might make later.
+Your solicitor can help draft a formal pre-action letter to ensure it does not invalidate any claim you might make later.

 Pre-action letters are often very successful at recovering debts – sometimes just the prospect of legal action is enough to get a debtor to pay.

-If the letter doesn’t yield a response, you might also want to consider alternative dispute resolution – through a mediator or arbitrator, for example.
+If the letter does not yield a response, you might also want to consider alternative dispute resolution – through a mediator or arbitrator, for example.

 How to reclaim a debt in court

 Before deciding whether to reclaim a debt in court, you need to realistically assess why you debtor is refusing to pay.

 Is it because they can’t, or because they won’t?
 If they simply don’t have enough assets to pay off the debt, then the cost of pursuing them in court may outweigh the amount of money you can reclaim.

 This isn’t just a pragmatic question – the court will want to see evidence that you have considered the debtor’s ability to repay you.